 While the loan constant is a valuable metric, it cannot be applied to adjustable or variable rate commercial mortgages, since the constant change in interest rates makes it impossible to determine an accurate loan constant.
-In general, loans with lower loan constant are generally more profitable for borrowers.
+For similar reasons, the loan constant cannot effectively be applied to interest-only (I/O) loans.

 The Relationship Between Loan Constant and Cap Rate

 Comparing a property’s loan constant with its cap rate is one of the best ways to determine whether it will be profitable.
 A property with a loan constant that exceeds its cap rate will lose money, will a property with a cap rate higher than its loan constant will lose money.
 For example, if we take the property in the example above, and say that it’s generating $185,000 a year in net operating income, we would calculate it’s cap rate like so: